-Saturday, December 28News and updates from Kashmir
+Monday, December 15Latest news and updates from Kashmir

 Kalkiji Maharaj, Jammu Kashmir state president of the Vishwa Hindu Parishad (VHP) attacked Lone, while armed policemen, assigned to protect Lone, stood by silently.
+The incident took place in a hotel lobby where Lone was being interviewed.

 Maharaj, of Vishwa Hindu Parishad (VHP) — a militant wing of former Prime Minister Atal Bihari Vajpayee’s Bharatiya Janata Party — repeatedly slapped and pushed Lone.
 As he struck, Maharaj shouted, “You are anti-Indian.
 Your people are responsible for killing Hindus in Jammu,” despite the presence of armed police.

 Lone was actively involved in the students’ union during his university days.
 After graduating, he joined the Congress party in northern Kashmir and began practicing as an advocate in the High Court.
-His career progressed as he took on roles such as Director of the Jammu and Kashmir State Cooperative Bank, Land Development Bank, and Senior Vice President of the Jammu and Kashmir Cooperative Union.
+His career progressed as he took on roles such as Director of the Jammu Kashmir State Cooperative Bank, Land Development Bank, and Senior Vice President of the Jammu Kashmir Cooperative Union.

 In 1967, Lone was elected to the legislative assembly and became a member of its privilege committee.
 By 1970, he was appointed a deputy minister in G.M.
 Sadiq’s ministry, handling the portfolios of irrigation, law, and cooperatives.
 He was re-elected to the assembly in 1972 from Handwara with a significant majority and was elevated to the position of Minister of State for Tourism, Health, and Education in Syed Mir Qasim’s government.